Shelex/cypress-allure-plugin/README.md

 ## Setup

--   Connect plugin in `cypress/plugins/index.js` in order to add Allure writer task:
+-   Connect plugin in `cypress/plugins/index.js`.
+Take into account that Cypress generate plugins file with `module.exports` on the first initialization but you should have only one export section.
+In order to add Allure writer task just replace it or add writer task somewhere before returning config:

     -   as only plugin: